The City of Claremont has co-mingled, single-stream recycling. That means that everything recyclable goes into the same bin, including:

 Hazardous and electronic wastes should NEVER be placed in normal trash receptacles!
-Items that can't be disposed of at the SCC Recycling Center (e.g. items too large to fit in these containers) should be brought to the parking lot behind Mudd-Blaisdell and placed in the white dumpster or otherwise labeled receptacles.
+Items that can't be disposed of at the SCC Recycling Center (e.g. items too large to fit in these containers) should be brought to the Sustainability Integration Office, located in the lower level of Harwood.
 Items to dispose of here include:

 - Paint and paint-like products

 All medications, whether over-the-counter or prescription, should be disposed of as hazardous waste.